mkroberson0208/jupyter-test/README.md

 The weights can be passed to a classification model as sample weight parameters.
 This effectively over-samples or under-samples each observation depending on whether they have a higher-than-average or lower-than-average balance, respectively.

-## 4. Classification and Class Likelihood
+## 4. Classification and predicting class likelihood

 Over-sampling or under-sampling is often used in machine learning for classification tasks on rare events data.
 The primary motivation is for refined calibration and performance.
 Often times classification accuracy alone will over-state the quality of a particular forecast when minority class occurrence is very rare (<1%).
 False positive and false negative rates, or Type I and II errors, provide a more nuanced view of majority and minority class performance.
 A model might achieve 99% accuracy but incorrectly classify every single minority outcome simply because 99%+ of observations are in the majority class.
 Re-sampling techniques artificially adjust the number of minority outcomes in data to improve false negative proportions.
 The confusion matrix and senstivity/s.